 Deep cleaning allows you to complete a comprehensive inventory

-Following a professional deep clean, it’s advisable to take photos of fixtures and fittings as part of your inventory.
+Following a professional deep clean, taking photos of fixtures and fittings as part of your inventory is advisable.
 This will help in any claims during the tenancy and may also prevent any spurious claims by your tenant.
-And it could help settle any disputes over the deposit at the end of the tenancy.
+And it could help settle disputes over the deposit at the end of the living.

 What should be included at the end of the tenancy deep clean?

-Deep cleaning tackles stubborn areas covered in a conventional cleaning program and may not form part of your usual spring clean either.
+Deep cleaning tackles stubborn areas covered in a conventional cleaning program and may not form part of your usual spring clean.
 These include:

 - Cleaning behind kitchen appliances such as the washing machine, dishwasher, and oven to get rid of grime, built-up dirt, and germs

-- A complete refresh under the sink to get rid of any nasty odors and help prevent the build-up of damp and mold
+- A complete refresh under the sink to get rid of any nasty odors and help prevent the build-up of dampness and mold

-- Cleaning inside the oven, including the glass door, eliminates grease and prevents smoke and burning smells when the stove is used.
+- Cleaning inside the oven, including the glass door, eliminates grease and prevents smoke and burning smells when using the stove.